rapiddweller/rapiddweller-benerator-ce/doc/performance_tuning.md

 If metadata retrieval still takes too long, you can use `<database... metaCache="true" />` for storing metadata in a cache file on your local hard drive.

 When Benerator executes SQL with an `<execute>` statement, it analyzes if the database structure is modified.
-In that case, the cached database meta data is invalidated and reparsed when they are needed the next time.
+In that case, the cached database metadata is invalidated and parsed again when they are needed the next time.
 If you are certain that the change is irrelevant to subsequent generations steps, you can suppress the invalidation by

 `<execute invalidate="false">`ALTER TABLE...`</execute>`.